-Contains GOSFORD, new for 2019, an Intermediate heading diploid perennial, which is already proving its worth with high silage and grazing yields combined with excellent sward density.
+Contains GOSFORD, an Intermediate heading diploid perennial, which is already proving its worth with high silage and grazing yields combined with excellent sward density.

 The inclusion of COMER Timothy increases spring growth by 34% and persistence under more extreme conditions.